sashmlv/neonemacs/README.md

 * Install packages from ```doc/additions.md```
 * Overview files, and set your prefer
 * To apply theme completely try remove ```~/.emacs.d/emacs.desktop```

-### Theme license note:
-Each theme have own license, for details see in theme file.